-The purpose of this mentor program is to help transfer students successfully adjust to a new environment and, in some cases, transition from a pre-health care curriculum into the professional program at the University.
+The purpose of the Transfer Mentor Program is to help transfer students successfully adjust to a new environment and, in some cases, transition from a pre-health care curriculum into the professional program at the University.
 This program provides an increased awareness of the University's programs and resources while stressing the importance of campus involvement and community engagement.